DATA PROTECTION POLICY (GDPR)

 1.7 The ICO notifications are automatically renewed annually.

-1.8 The Data Protection Officer is responsible, each year, for reviewing the details of notification, in the light of any changes to the firm’s activities (as determined by changes to the Data Inventory Register and the management review) and to any additional requirements identified by means of data protection impact assessments.
+1.8 The Data Protection Officer is responsible, each year, for reviewing the details of notification, in the light of any changes to the firm’s activities and to any additional requirements identified by means of data protection impact assessments.

 The policy applies to all